Lou: That was an episode of Columbo, chief. They show you who the bad guy is at the beginning of each one.

 - Columbo is a pioneer for the "howcatchum" style, and the creators invented the term.
 Rather than puzzle out the perpetrator from a variety of suspects, Columbo always focuses his investigations on the actual perpetrator and uses his unassuming style to amass enough evidence for an arrest.

 - Some episodes of Matlock were like this.
-This viewer was confused, never having seen an inverted mystery before.

 - Monk shifted toward this after its first season.